 England

-Great for English speakers and for those who want to see a lot in a short time.
+England is great for English speakers and for those who want to see a lot in a short time.
+With a cosmopolitan society, multi-cultural cities, and plenty of history, it has a lot to offer a solo traveler.

-With a cosmopolitan society, multi-cultural cities and plenty of history, England has a lot to offer a solo traveler, but if you’re looking for interaction, venture out into the countryside where you’ll experience a more authentic discussion with the locals.
+However, if you’re looking for interaction, venture out into the countryside, where you’ll experience a more authentic discussion with the locals.

 Types of travelers: American, Australian, Asian, European.